Jovarasleo/TaskEm/README.md

 ### 💡: Main idea

-<p>Task'Em is a complex project with a basic idea.<br>Create a task managment application for 📱 and 🖥️ devices which will adapt to the users' needs.<br>From a simple to do list to the entire team managment application.</p>
+<p>Task'Em is a complex project with a basic idea.<br>Create a task managment application for 📱 and 🖥️ devices which will adapt to the users' needs.<br>From a simple to do list to the entire team managment application in one.</p>

 ### :pushpin:: Objectives
 <ul>